How to Apply

 Preference will be given to proposals that:

-• leverage additional funding,
+• leverage additional resources;

-• demonstrate collaborative partnerships in the community,
+• demonstrate collaborative partnerships in the community;

-• build organizational and financial capacity,
+• build organizational capacity;

-• expand or improve over what has been done in the past,
+• expand or improve over what has been done in the past;

-• show ability to achieve the desired results, and
+• show ability to achieve the desired results; and

 • have the potential to make a long-term impact.